semaphoreci/semaphore/docs/docs/using-semaphore/self-hosted-configure.md

 The details depend on how you run the jobs:

 - **Containers**: configuring jobs to run in containers is the easiest and recommended way to achieve job isolation.
 The self-hosted agent spins up a new container for every job and destroys it once it is done.
-- **Cloud instance**: this involves configuring the agent to spin up a new cloud machines for every job.
-This method takes longer to provision instances on demand and thus not recommended generally.
+- **Cloud instance**: this involves configuring the agent to spin up a new cloud machine for every job.
+This method takes longer to provision instances on demand and is thus not recommended generally.

 ### Isolation with Docker

-Docker is the fastest method for provisioning clean and isolated environments for every job..
+Docker is the fastest method for provisioning clean and isolated environments for every job.
 Creating, starting, stopping, and destroying Docker containers is a very fast operation, especially if you cache the Docker images in the machine running the agent.

 There are two different ways that Docker containers can be used by an agent: